 The fund invests in securities that meet the investment manager’s environmental, social and governance (ESG) criteria.
 Companies deemed to be in breach of the United Nations Global Compact principles and/or involved in defence and weapons are excluded.
 Investments in companies involved in industries such as tobacco and nuclear power are restricted.

-Other investments: The fund may invest in debt securities issued by emerging market governments and government-related institutions denominated in any currency, Chinese bonds denominated in Renminbi, asset-backed securities and contingent convertible debt securities.
-The fund may also invest in other funds, cash or assets that can be turned into cash quickly.
+Other investments: The fund may invest in debt securities issued by emerging market governments and government-related institutions denominated in any currency, Chinese bonds denominated in renminbi, asset-backed securities and contingent convertible debt securities.
+The fund may also invest in other funds and cash or assets that can be turned into cash quickly.

 Derivatives: The fund may invest via derivatives and use derivatives to reduce the risks and costs of managing the fund.

 Strategy in brief: The investment strategy is based on an in-depth analysis of corporate bonds, as well as an evaluation of the risks associated with the respective governments.
 ESG criteria are assessed as part of the credit analysis of bond issuers, and act as an additional filter to the fund’s exclusion policies.

 Benchmark: JPM CEMBI Broad Diversified Index

 The benchmark is a comparator against which the fund's performance can be measured.
 The index has been chosen as the fund’s benchmark as it best reflects the scope of the fund’s investment policy.

 The benchmark is used solely to measure the fund’s performance and income objective and does not constrain the fund's portfolio construction.

 The fund is actively managed.The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
 The fund’s holdings may deviate significantly from the benchmark’s constituents.